Last Updated: November 2019

 Currency: Romanian New “LEU” (RON)

 Healthcare in Romania is dominated by the public sector, which owns most of the hospitals and provides national health insurance to almost all Romanian citizens.
-Healthcare expenditure was estimated at 4% of GDP in 2016, well below the 7.1% of GDP as EU countries average.
+Healthcare expenditure was estimated at 5.8% of Gross Domestic Product (GDP) in 2018, well below the 9.6% of GDP most European Union (EU) countries average.

 The public healthcare system includes national health insurance, covering almost all Romanian citizens, as well as a growing and parallel network of private healthcare.
-According to the new Government Program 2018-2020, the Ministry of Health is committed to the citizen (patient) and not the medical system, the end goal being that the individual does not move for a quality medical act, but the system is built as close as possible to the citizen (patient).
-There are additional opportunities in recent approved projects by the Government of Romania in line with the National Health Strategy 2014-2020, referring to the two important projects: construction of 8 regional hospitals and 1 republican one, and improving health system quality and efficiency.
+According to the new Government Program (2018-2020), the Ministry of Health is committed to the citizen (patient) and not the medical system, the end goal being that the individual does not move for a quality medical act, but the system is built as close as possible to the citizen (patient).
+There are additional opportunities in recent approved projects by the Government of Romania in line with the National Health Strategy 2014-2020, referring to the two important projects: construction of eight regional and one governmental hospital, as well as the overarching goal to improve quality and efficiency.

-U.S. companies wishing to enter the Romanian market must refer to the European Union legislation concerning the registration, marketing and safety standards required throughout EU.
-In addition, it is recommended to check the specific national legislation that might apply.
-It is advised to have a local distribution partner.
+Companies from the United States (U.S.) wishing to enter the Romanian market must refer to EU legislation concerning the registration, marketing, and safety standards required.
+It is recommended that they check for any specific national legislation that might apply to them, in addition to having a local distribution partner.
 The Romanian market will most likely remain heavily reliant on imports, which are expected to increase due to insufficient high-tech equipment and the acute need for renovation within hospitals.

 Current Market Trends

 The national allocated budget for healthcare in 2019 is $ 14.50 billion (5 % of GDP), representing an increase of 17% compared to 2018 (9% of GDP).

 The main objectives are: